TNO-ropt/ropt-dakota/README.md

 ## Development
 The `ropt-dakota` source distribution can be found on [GitHub](https://github.com/tno-ropt/ropt-dakota).
-To install from source, enter the `ropt` distribution directory and execute:
+To install from source, enter the distribution directory and execute:

 ```bash
 pip install .
 ```

 ## Running the tests
 To run the test suite, install the necessary dependencies and execute `pytest`: